 I’m still learning!
 But with only approximately two months of using some of these strategies, I had my first blog post on the highly coveted 1st page of google, (and have had more since then)!

 I can’t say enough great things about this course for Dietitians who want to increase their blog traffic.
-It is for both private practice and Dietitians who want to do this as a side hustle or (hopefully) full time income!
+It is for both private practice and Dietitians who want to do this as a side hustle or (hopefully for me one day): full time income!
 That last one is my personal goal.

 Let me know if you have any questions!
 You can comment below or contact me here.

 And in case you missed it, here is my link to the SEO Made Simple Course (affiliate link*- I earn a commission at no added cost to if you purchase through the link above.
-You can use my code
+Using my code

 ” plantbased ” at checkout to ensure I earn a commission).

 If you haven’t heard of HARO (Help A Reporter Out), you probably should have heard about it yesterday!